The 'Grand

 (or, in fact, quite probably never existed at all) is awfully

 bizarre.
-According to a message we've received from this organization's 'Grand
+According to a message we received from Mr. Clatworthy, the 'Grand

 "For your information, this

-original and independent Grand Lodge was legally reponed(1)
+original and independent Grand Lodge was legally reponed(2)

 here in York during December 2005 and legally constituted and registered as